St. John School History

 Over the past 30 years, St. John School has expanded its educational reach, incorporating a kindergarten and prekindergarten (ages 3 and 4).

-In its over 125 years of existence, St. John School has educated thousands of students who have gone on to excellent high schools, colleges, and careers.
+In its almost 140 years of existence, St. John School has educated thousands of students who have gone on to excellent high schools, colleges, and careers.

-St. John School currently has about 220 students from 170 families.
+St. John School currently has about 260 students.
 Approximately half of the students are from Canton and the rest are from more than 15 area communities, including Stoughton, Randolph, and Easton.

 St. John School Insignia